Free QR Code Generator vs. Paid: What You Actually Get (2026)

 QR code analytics dashboard showing scan trends over time, geographic distribution by country, device breakdown, and scans by day of week

-If you’re using QR codes for anything business-related — driving traffic, measuring campaign performance, understanding customer behavior — analytics are not optional.
-They’re the difference between a QR code that earns its place in your marketing budget and one that disappears into a black hole.
+If you are using QR codes for anything business-related — driving traffic, measuring campaign performance, understanding customer behaviour — analytics are not optional.
+They are the difference between a QR code that earns its place in your marketing budget and one that disappears into a black hole.

-Free QR code generators (those limited to static codes) provide zero scan data.
+Free static-only generators provide zero scan data.
 You print the code, someone scans it, and you learn nothing.
-You don’t know if it worked.
-You don’t know how many times.
-You don’t know where or when.
+You do not know if it worked.
+You do not know how many times, where, or when.

-Paid analytics platforms — including Supercode — give you a real-time dashboard showing:
+A full analytics platform gives you a real-time dashboard showing:

-• Total scans over time with daily/weekly/monthly breakdowns
+• Total scans over time with daily, weekly, and monthly breakdowns

 • Geographic data — country, region, and city-level heatmaps